skrub-data/skrub/doc/skrub_pipeline.rst

 3  fork    2.2    4    8.8

 Note that the original ``orders`` pipeline is not modified by the operations above.
-Instead, each operation creates a new expression.
-Expressions cannot be modified in-place, all operations that we apply must produce a new value.
+Instead, each operation creates a new DataOp.
+DataOps cannot be modified in-place, all operations that we apply must produce a new value.
 We discuss this in more detail in a
 :ref:`later section <user_guide_deferred_evaluation_ref>`.